faenrandir/a_careful_examination/documents/book_of_mormon/reasons_to_discount_emmas_testimony_about_bom_creation.md

 * Within just a few years since the translation of the Book of Mormon Joseph was consulting Clarke's commentary, a sophisticated Bible commentary, and incorporating it in ["hundreds" of instances into his Joseph Smith Translation of the bible](http://jur.byu.edu/?p=21296).
 * Joseph [had an extraordinary intellect](https://faenrandir.github.io/a_careful_examination/joseph-smith-capable-of-authoring-the-book-of-mormon/#intellectual-powers).

+## Losing track

+Emma claimed that Joseph "could at once begin where he had left off, without either seeing the manuscript or having any portion of it read to him."
+This seems less remarkable when we consider all the instances that the narrator appears to have lost track of the narrative flow and had to backtrack.[^losingtrack]

 ## Emma may not have been present when sources were consulted

-Emma only served as scribe for part of the the lost 116 pages, and we have no way to know the coherence of that portion since those pages are not extant.
-She mentions observing Oliver and Joseph during dictation, but:
+Emma likely only served as scribe for a small portion of what is considered the Book of Mormon today,[^lost116] so most of her scribal work is not available for inspection.

+Emma does mention observing Oliver and Joseph during dictation,[^whitmernonotes] but:

 1. We cannot imagine that Emma sat and observed the entire process (i.e., was she always home?
 Was she always in the same room?)
 2. We know that Emma was separated from Joseph and Oliver [for at least brief periods of time](https://scottwoodward.org/bookofmormon_translationprocess_timeline.html) during the translation period.